jeremysears/backend-coding-questions/README.md

 ## Submitting your code

 Please send your Lookout contact a copy of your code (github link to your own repo or tarball) as well as a pointer to a publicly hosted server where your code is running (Heroku, AWS, etc) along with the ports that it's listening on.
 Please feel free to use your choice of language and framework.
 Please also include instructions on compiling and running your code.
+We also expect to see automated tests for your code, as we expect for all work.

 ## Feedback